 We sampled mouthwatering Seychellois cuisine at Coco Rouge in Baie St. Anne and watched mesmerising sunsets with a cold beer in hand.
 It was a magical experience.

 Praslin is the most incredible of destinations.
-It has more in common with its sleepy neighbour La Digue then the hustle and bustle of Mahé but in some ways it’s completely unique in its own way.
+It has more in common with its sleepy neighbour La Digue then the hustle and bustle of Mahé but in some ways, it’s completely unique.
 You’d be silly not to visit!

 Subscribe to enjoy more stories like this – join our tribe

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.